FTBpro/go-workshop/coolfacts/docs/ex2-ping.md

 First, we need to write the status.
 For this we use `w.WriteHeader(http.StatusOK)`

 Next, we will write “PONG”.
 We can notice that the `http.ResponseWriter` implements `io.Writer`.
-Hence we can use all bunch of methods for writing the response.
+Hence, we can use all bunch of methods for writing the response.
 Here we only need to return text, so we will use `fmt.Fprintf` which receives `io.Writer`.
-We a;ready see the power of go interfaces, and especially interfaces with one method. `fmt.Fprintf` has no clue about `http`, and `ResponseWriter` has no clue about `fmt`.
+We already see the power of go interfaces, and especially interfaces with one method. `fmt.Fprintf` has no clue about `http`, and `ResponseWriter` has no clue about `fmt`.

 ### `HandleNotFound` and `HandleError`:
 These methods are almost identical, except of the error message and the status. `HandleNotFound` returns status 404 - `http.StatusNotFound`